Angelo Kourkafas,CFA

 The U.S. dollar dominates foreign exchange reserves, which are assets held by global central banks in foreign currencies.
 These reserves are often used for trade payments or to support a currency if needed.

 The remaining currency reserves are relatively small in comparison.
-For example, the Chinese renminbi makes up only 2.2% of global reserves as of 2024.
+For example, the Chinese renminbi made up only 1.9% of global reserves as of 2025.

 World currency pie chart